Skip to content

 Is Westside Gibraltar a good area to rent in 2026?

-Yes, especially if you work in the financial district.
-The area offers some of Gibraltar's most modern apartments with excellent building management.
-The main downside is the lack of weekend atmosphere, but for weekday convenience, nowhere else comes close.
-With Victoria Keys on the horizon, the area is only going to improve.
+Yes, particularly if you work in financial services, gaming, or legal in Europort.
+Westside offers some of Gibraltar's most modern apartments in well-managed buildings with genuine amenities.
+The main trade-off is a quiet weekend atmosphere, but for weekday convenience the area is hard to match anywhere on the Rock.

-How much does a 1-bedroom apartment cost in Westside?
+How much does a one-bedroom apartment cost in Westside?

 What is the best building to rent in Westside Gibraltar?